 Worse yet, some people get suckered into selling low-quality financial products like high-commission life insurance or annuities.
 They expect you to trust their financial wisdom because you are friends.
 If you do, you could end up hurting your current finances and putting your retirement at risk.

-The best thing you can do in these instances is just say “no.” Of course, “no” doesn’t have to be direct.
+The best thing you can do with one of these financially challenging friends is just say “no.” Of course, “no” doesn’t have to be direct.
 You can be too busy to go to a product party, or too broke to buy anything once you’re there.
 When it comes to financial services, be proactive so you can say you’ve got those needs managed.

 There’s nothing more heartbreaking than a friend in financial need, and there’s nothing that can jeopardize a friendship faster than lending to a friend.
 Unfortunately, there’s no easy way out of this situation.
 Just say “no” to friends who ask for a loan.

 That doesn’t mean you have to leave them high and dry.
 You can help them in ways that don’t involve a handout.
-For example, you can tell them about Personal Loans from established lenders like UNITED SA.
+For example, you can tell them about Personal Loans from established lenders like United Texas CU.
 They may not realize there’s an alternative to high-interest credit card debt besides begging from friends and family.
-Pointing them in the direction of resources that can help them can get them out of a bind without harming your friendship.
+Pointing them in the direction of resources that can help them can get them out of a bind and leave you with fewer financially challenging friends.

 Your Turn: What types of financially challenging friends do you have in your life?
 How do you deal with them?
 Let us know in the comments.